ysdn2018/the-next-website/src/content/graduates/jessica-brennan.md

   Her lifelong interest in all things cute and pretty brought her to study illustration for 2 years.
 However, she quickly realized she didn’t enjoy the actual process of drawing and painting.
-She stumbled across design, as a fall back and through her four years in the YSDN program fell in love with it.
+She stumbled across design and through her four years in the YSDN program fell in love with it.

   With her background in illustration and a fine attention to detail she enjoys